aa14k/Exploration-in-RL/README.md

 As of 2/20/20, only PSRL, RLSVI, UCRL_VTR, and UC_MatrixRL have been properly debugged and optimized to run on the riverswim environment.
 The other algorithms should work, though I have not spent as much time on them as the others.

-PS: Feel free to email me any questions, suggestions, feedback, thoughts, etc..... (aayoub@ualberta.ca).
+PS: Feel free to email me any issues, questions, suggestions, feedback, thoughts, etc..... (aayoub@ualberta.ca).